djeikyb/electoral_wg_gis/ewg_parser/README.md

 ### ewg_parser

 This approach would use gis information.
-We'll need to geocoded addresses.
+We'll need to geocode addresses.
 Then query sources of precinct information.

 This path is a lot more complex.